-Maine Commission for Community Service
+Volunteer Maine, the state service commission

 Policy on Grant Continuations

-The multi-year grant programs administered by the Maine Commission for CommunityService presently operate under the expectation that each year after the initial award the grantee will submit a detailed request for funds and other resources.
+The multi-year grant programs administered by Volunteer Maine presently operate under the expectation that each year after the initial award the grantee will submit a detailed request for funds and other resources.
 The level of the annual request is determined by the projected needs outlined in the initial grant application.
 The annual review process will consider each request and the review findings will become the basis for annual grant awards of funds and other resources.
 This policy reflects, and is integrally connected to, the Commission’s approach to grantmaking and formal statements of Expectations of Grantees.

 The Maine Commission for Community Service is committed to being a strong steward of public resources and ensuring that investments in grant awards are contributing to the vision, values, and goals of the Commission as well as its funding partners (federal, state, or private).
 Therefore, Grantee performance shall be explicitly considered in annual grant continuation reviews and be a major factor in determining subsequent awards in a